By Vineeth Polisetti, Director · Published 2026-04-28 · 8 min read

 Flash point and pour point — for HSE classification (storage temperature limits, fire codes).

-Authorized distributor verification — the seal or marking that confirms the drum was supplied through an authorized channel (not a parallel/grey-market import).
+Authorised distributor verification — the seal or marking that confirms the drum was supplied through an authorised channel (not a parallel/grey-market import).

 How to verify authenticity at receipt